kallavinka8045/is2021/index.md

 </table>

 # Ablation study
-To demonstrate the validity of the proposed model configuration, we prepared instances with each component of the model removed.
+* To demonstrate the validity of the proposed model configuration, we prepared instances in which each component (i.e. LVC, GAU, MRSD and MPWD) of the model was removed.
-We also evaluated with some combinations of discriminators including [multi-scale waveform discriminator (MSWD)](https://arxiv.org/abs/1910.06711).
+* We also evaluated with some combinations of discriminators including [multi-scale waveform discriminator (MSWD)](https://arxiv.org/abs/1910.06711).
-UnivNet-c16, a lightweight version of the model, was used for comparison.
+* UnivNet-c16, a lightweight version of the model, was used for comparison.

 ## Seen speakers ('LibriTTS/train-clean-360' dataset)